piRstone/react-breadcrumb-select/README.md

 # react-breadcrum-select

-A select input for tree shaped data.[Demo](https://pirstone.github.io/react-breadcrumb-select/)
+A select input for tree shaped data.

 ### Install